Our school curriculum is focussed on realising our mission statement:

 ‘Build the very best working relationships based on our Christian values in order to deliver learning experiences that last a lifetime.’

-We are an academic school who aims to open doors.
+We are an academic and democratic school who aims to open doors.
 We understand the positive impact and contribution creative, practical and vocational learning brings to a child’s development as well as the need for academia.

 We not only recognise the importance of providing an academically enriching curriculum, but we also embrace our wider role in preparing students for life in modern Britain.
-As such, across all subject areas, staff make a concerted effort to draw pertinent links between wider areas of the curriculum including:
+A life where they feel happy, safe and secure.

-- British Values where we broaden students' perspectives and promote their sense of moral and social responsibility through a range of spiritual, moral, social and cultural opportunities;
+British Values where we broaden students' perspectives and promote their sense of moral and social responsibility through a range of spiritual, moral, social and cultural opportunities;

-- Literacy and Numeracy where we afford opportunities for all students to develop a high level of literacy and numeracy required for success in the wider curriculum and in adult life;
+Literacy and Numeracy where we afford opportunities for all students to develop a high level of literacy and numeracy required for success in the wider curriculum and in adult life;

-- Enrichment where we provide an appropriate range of opportunities and experiences to inspire students to succeed in the next stage of their academic career;
+Enrichment where we provide an appropriate range of opportunities and experiences to inspire students to succeed in the next stage of their academic career;

-- Christian Distinctiveness where we partner with home, church and the local community to help students make a positive contribution to God’s world.
+Christian Distinctiveness where we partner with home, church and the local community to help students make a positive contribution to God’s world.